Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 3. that settles it (cf. Acts 2:38)

-It also is consistent with other examples in Acts that baptism occurred immediately after their profession of faith (cf. Acts 10:47-48).
+It also is consistent with other examples in Acts that baptism occurred immediately after one's profession of faith (cf. Acts 10:47-48).
 In a sense it was their visible and verbal public profession of faith in Christ (i.e., Rom.
 10:9-13).

 Modern Christians ask many questions that early Christians would have never thought about, such as "must I be baptised to be saved?"
 Remember, hermeneutics demand that the key to proper interpretation is